ABOUT

 Photo Credit: Sydney Bezanson/TNC

 WTREX events are unique in that they create a supportive environment and build a network of relationships that last beyond a single event.
-Participants learn they’re not alone in the challenges they face working in a male-dominated field, and they return home inspired and empowered.
+Participants learn they’re not alone in the challenges they face, and they return home inspired and empowered.

 "I would love to see more women in leadership positions.
 I think we can accomplish this with more women having these kinds of experiences to gain more confidence, not be afraid to be who they are, and have a voice."